uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 ## TDR Theme

-TDR has its own Keycloak theme: `tdr`
+TDR has its own Keycloak theme: `tdr`.

 The TDR theme makes use of the standard Keycloak base theme, with specific overrides to the theme resources where required.